carpentries/maintainer-onboarding/_episodes/01-welcome.md

 ## Introductions

-> Introductions set the stage for learning.
->
-> --- Tracy Teal, Former Executive Director, The Carpentries {: .testimonial}

 Hello everyone, and welcome to The Carpentries Maintainer Onboarding.
 We are very pleased to have you with us.